Zeroth-Order Fine-Tuning of LLMs in Random Subspaces: Methodology

 \subsection{Random Subspace Optimization for LLM Fine-Tuning}

-Our intuition is that exploring update directions in a low-dimensional subspace may result in a reduced variance of the estimated gradient compared to the estimation in the vanilla space as used in MeZO.
-Inspired by~\citep{zhao2024galore,nozawa2024zeroth, roberts2023direct}, we propose the random Subspace Zeroth-order (SubZero) optimization framework tailored for LLM fine-tuning.
+Our intuition is that exploring update directions in a low-dimensional subspace may result in a reduced variance of the estimated gradient~\citep{nozawa2024zeroth, roberts2023direct} compared to the estimation in the vanilla space as used in MeZO.
+Moreover, recent work indicates that BP gradients in LLM fine-tuning rapidly converge to a small subspace~\citep{zhang2023fine,malladi2023fine,zhao2024galore,hao2024flora}.
+Accordingly, we propose the random Subspace Zeroth-order (SubZero) optimization framework tailored for LLM fine-tuning.
 This framework reduces gradient estimation variance, and minimizes the memory overhead associated with gradient estimation, such as the memory overhead caused by the projection matrix $\boldsymbol{P}$ in Eqn.~(\ref{eq:subspace_zo_estimate_grad}) used in~\citep{nozawa2024zeroth, roberts2023direct}.

 \textbf{Layer-wise Random Subspace Perturbation.} LLMs primarily consist of dense layers that perform matrix multiplication.
 We denote the trainable parameters of the $i$-th layer in matrix form as $\boldsymbol{W}_i \in \mathbb{R}^{m_i \times n_i}$.
 Then we will explain how to design its low-rank perturbation $\tilde{\boldsymbol{Z}}_i \in \mathbb{R}^{m_i \times n_i}$.